DaveBackus/Data_Bootcamp_Book/graphs1.md

 ```
 The first line creates a line plot with the usual `plot(x,y)` syntax.
 The next two lines add a title and y-axis label.
 We have access to the usual set of methods for refining figures.
 We can get a list using tab completion:  type `ax.[tab]` in an IPython code cell.

-We don't use fugure methods much, but here's one:
+We don't use figure methods much, but here's one:
 ```python
 # a figure method: save figure as a pdf
 fig.savefig('us_gdp.pdf')
 ```
-This saves the figure as a pdf file.
+This saves the figure as a pdf file that we can use in a report or slide.

 **Exercise.** Create a bar chart of variable `rm` in the `ff` dataframe.  *Bonus points:* Make the bars red.